kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   decisions.

-* **Mandatory and Uniform Implementation Support:** Kubernetes implementations are not required to support all standard heuristics (e.g., PreferZone, ProportionalZoneCPU).
+* **Mandatory and Uniform Implementation Support:** Kubernetes implementations are not required to support all standard heuristics (e.g., `Zone`, `Spread`).
   Even when standard heuristics are supported, their precise behavior and interpretation might vary across implementations.

 * **Replacement of Traffic Policies:** The new field is complementary to InternalTrafficPolicy and ExternalTrafficPolicy.
 It does not aim to substitute